 - Osaka – Hiroshima: ¥ 10,230

-If you’re flying into Tokyo, but departing from Osaka, purchasing one way tickets might be of better value.
-Also note that you get to select when your JR Pass becomes activated, so if you plan your trip well, you may only need a 7-day pass even if you’re in the country for longer than that.Related: Tokyo on a budget
+If you’re flying into Tokyo, but departing from Osaka, purchasing one-way tickets might be of better value.
+Also note that you get to select when your JR Pass becomes activated, so if you plan your trip well, you may only need a 7-day pass even if you’re in the country for longer than that.Related: How much does it cost to go to Japan?

 Where is the Japan Rail Pass valid?